tux-friend/tux-cube/README.md

 # Physics Sensor Cube ESP32-Tux³

+15.04.23 Idea for own ESP32 PCB Design

+16.04.23 Idea for physics sensor cube Tux³ and first sketches

+17.04.23 Design and order of v0.1 PCB

+22.04.23 First prototype and proof of concept

+23.04.23 Case v0.1

 This is an idea I had for some time after playing around with the ESP32 together with sensors, micropython and Phyphox.
 I started designing a PCB by my own for an ESP32-C3 chip.
 I want it to be as small as possible and also solar powered.
 The cube should be energy ,self-sufficient' and used for teaching physics.

 The cube should have the following sensors: